gulag1337/AQLite/README.md

 This is an updated version of AQLite meant to keep it working post the new AQW changes.

-I'm not sure why you would use this as opposed to the official [Artix Game launcher](https://www.artix.com/downloads/artixlauncher/), but nevertheless, it works.
+I'm not sure why you would use this as opposed to the official [Artix Game Launcher](https://www.artix.com/downloads/artixlauncher/), but nevertheless, it works.

 The AQLite Settings Menu has been removed from view, since pretty much all the options are in the new game.swf anyway.

 Battle On :)

 *Note* : I haven't touched any of the assets in the .fla file.
-Credit goes to 133spider and relevant authorities.
+Credits go to 133spider and relevant authorities.

 ## Information